idossha/.dotfiles/README.md

 ## Created: 20240221 0101

 Ido Haber
-Last update: FEB 27, 2024
+Last update: March 27, 2024

-This is an adaptation of https://github.com/josean-dev/dev-environment-files by josean.
+This is an adaptation (simplified version) of https://github.com/josean-dev/dev-environment-files by josean.

 Disclosure: This environment is in working development and far from perfect, so clone at your own discretion.